scttdavs/fancy-axis/README.md

 `color` | string | css color of the rug 'tassels' `strokeWidth` | number | thickness of the rug 'tassels'

-These options help create the below graph:
+These options help create the graph seen earlier in this doc:
 ```ts
 const bottomAxis = rugPlot
     .axisBottom(xScale, {